sandrohanea/whisper.net/readme.md

     <PackageReference Include="Whisper.net.Runtime" Version="1.5.0" />
 ```

-## TFL Community
+## GPT for whisper

-We also have a Teams for Life community, where people can ask questions about the library or just discuss with others about their experience.
+We also have a custom-built GPT inside chatgpt, which can help you with information based on this code, previous issues and releases available [here](https://chat.openai.com/g/g-GQU8iEnAa-whisper-net-helper).

-You can join the community [using this link](https://teams.live.com/l/community/EBADsHLtqswx_2OnwI)
+Please, make sure you try to ask it before publishing a new question here, as it can be a lot faster.

 ## Runtime